 - 1. What are the skeletal treatment objectives? - 2.
 What are the skeletal treatment objectives for the maxilla? - 3.
 What are the skeletal treatment objectives for the mandible? - 4.
 What are the specific treatment objectives for the maxillary dentition? - 5.
 Assuming an ideal treatment plan, what are the specific treatment objectives for the mandibular dentition? - 6.
 What are the facial treatment objectives? - 7.
 Assuming a nonsurgical treatment option, what are the objectives ? - 8.
 What is the primary treatment plan for this patient? - 9.
 What treatment should be provided for this patient at this time? - 10.
 What treatment options will you consider for this patient? - 11.
-What skeletal and dental changes are necessary to correct this patient's Class II malocclusion?

-12. What dental changes a e necessary to correct this patient's Class II malocclusion on?
-13. Assuming a trea ment plan, what is the plan for retention?
-14. What are the limitation s with a treatment plan? (nonextraction/extract ion)

-15. What compromised results would you expect from an extraction or nonextraction approach?
+What skeletal and dental changes are necessary to correct this patient's Class II malocclusion? - 12.
+What dental changes are necessary to correct this patient's Class II malocclusion? - 13.
+Assuming a treatment plan, what is the plan for retention? - 14.
+What are the limitations with a treatment plan? (nonextraction/extraction) (nonsurgical/surgical) - 15.
+What compromised results would you expect from an extraction or nonextraction approach?